Day 29: De-mystifying Typography

 What’s the difference between fonts and typefaces?
-You’ll hear about them interchangeably, but basically a typeface is a font family (say Helvetica), while a font, is the specific variation and style a typeface is used in (i.e. Helvetica Neue bold).
+You’ll hear about them interchangeably, but basically a typeface is a font family (say Helvetica), while a font is the specific variation and style of the parent typeface (i.e. Helvetica Neue bold).

-- Serifs: the decorative strokes used to finish the ending of a letter.
-Typefaces that don’t have these are called “Sans serifs”.
+Serifs: the decorative strokes used to finish the ending of a letter.
+Any typeface without these strokes is called “Sans serif”

-- Cap height: the distance from baseline to the top of the capital letter.
+Cap height: the distance between baseline and the top of capital letters

-- X-height: the distance between the baseline and the top of the lowercase letters.
+X-height: the distance between baseline and the top of the lowercase letters

-- Counter: the empty space inside letters like A, O, B. For open letters like C for example we call it Aperture.
+Counter: the empty space inside letters like A, O, B. The term for open letters (like C) is Aperture

 Here’s a quick visual (with more terms):